redis-developer/redis-datasets/README.md

 # Test Drive these Modules for FREE !!

-Sign up for a free account [here](https://redislabs.com/redis-enterprise-cloud/) and get 30MB free tier at no charge.
+Sign up for a free account [here](https://redislabs.com/redis-enterprise-cloud/) and get 30MB free tier at $0.
 Use the button below to register yourself and get started in no seconds.

 [![](https://github.com/Redis-Developer/redis-datasets/blob/master/images/recloud.png)](https://app.redislabs.com/#/add-subscription)